canalplus/rx-player/doc/api/Loading_a_Content.md

 Behavior taken by the player when switching to a different audio track, through the `setAudioTrack` method.

-There are two possible values:
+Those are the possible values for that option:

 - `"seamless"`: The transition between the old audio track and the new one happens seamlessly, without interruption.